 Hours of research later, I settled on Aquila Private Game Reserve.
-Mesmerized by the photos and the hotels’ recommendation, we booked an overnight stay with two safari drives.
+We were mesmerized by the photos and the hotels’ recommendation; we booked an overnight stay with two safari drives.
 Aquila is heavily advertised; it will come up first in most searches, and its website is spectacular.

-It cost us around about 6,600 South African Rand or approximately $450, including round trip transfer.
+It cost us around 6,600 South African Rand or approximately $450, including a round trip transfer.
 This rate also included all meals.

 Regardless, we proceeded on, checked in, and went to our room.
 The room was nice, clean, and as pictured.
 Nothing spectacular but adequate.

 Then we went to grab a drink to await our afternoon safari drive.
-The pool is impressive, the first view is captivating, but on closer look, I can see the safari cars bobbing through the vista.
+The pool is impressive, the first view is captivating, but I can see the safari cars bobbing through the vista on a closer look.
 Seriously, I have a feeling at this point that it is orchestrated and not wild.
 Still hopeful, we plod on.

 Aquila Private Game Reserve – Game Drive

 After a couple of relaxing drinks, we board the safari jeep and head out.
-I kid you not, ten minutes into this Cape Town safari we were met with zebras and wildebeest.
+Ten minutes into this Cape Town safari, I kid you not, we were met with zebras and wildebeest.
 Oddly, they come running nothing wild about it at all.
 I am pissed off.
 Then, as we encounter more animals, it’s apparent that they are fed, and the food is all strategically placed behind a bush that lures the animals over.

 I asked about this, and the response was they must supplement the diet given the terrain.
 Seriously?
 This is not wild.
 And yes, Aquila does play a part in conservation, but it’s anything but a game reserve.